 Juliet Eilperin, The Washington Post

 A born-and-bred Washingtonian, Juliet Eilperin graduated in 1992 magna cum laude from Princeton University, where she received a bachelor’s in Politics with a certificate in Latin American Studies.
 She has worked on The Washington Post’s national desk for 20 years, covering the White House, Congress, the environment and a host of domestic and international policy matters.
 Ms. Eilperin now serves as the Post’s senior national affairs correspondent, focusing on the environment and other domestic issues that shed light on how President Trump is transforming the federal government and many policies enacted under former President Obama.

 Ellen Gilmer, E&E News

-Ellen M. Gilmer is a legal reporter for E&E News covering environmental litigation, the Justice Department and judicial nominations.
+Ellen M. Gilmer is a legal editor and reporter for E&E News covering environmental litigation, the Justice Department and judicial nominations.
 She previously reported on energy law and policy.
 Her work has also appeared in The Oregonian, Scientific American and NYTimes.com.
 She has a bachelor's degree in journalism from Ball State University and a master's degree in environmental law from Lewis & Clark Law School.

 Pradnya ("PJ") Joshi, Politico